donburgers/Hardware/README.md

 This is the Open Stick, a 3D printable full sized arcade stick.
 This is a modular design sized to fit most printers.

-*(**Note to User donburgers:** The original description mentioned: "This was printed in matte black and matte red PLA from Bambu."
-You can describe what materials/colors YOU used for YOUR print below, or in the "Printing and Construction" notes specific to your build.)*

 ---